Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 total_J Always Full window power * RL

-decode_J Mostly avg_power approx decode power since decode dominates window
+decode_J Mostly median power approx decode power since decode dominates window

 decode_tok_J Mostly Same as above